The Living Daylights

 The Living Daylights is a 1987 spy film, the fifteenth entry in the James Bond series produced by Eon Productions, and the first of two to star Timothy Dalton as the fictional MI6 agent James Bond.

-Directed by John Glen, the film's title is taken from Ian Fleming's short story "The Living Daylights", the plot of which also forms the basis of the first act of the film.
+The fourth film in the series to be directed by John Glen, the film's title is taken from Ian Fleming's short story "The Living Daylights", the plot of which also forms the basis of the first act of the film.
 It was the last film to use the title of an Ian Fleming story until the 2006 instalment Casino Royale.
 It is also the first film to have Caroline Bliss as Miss Moneypenny, replacing Lois Maxwell.

-The film was produced by Albert R. Broccoli, his stepson Michael G. Wilson, and co-produced by his daughter, Barbara Broccoli.
-The Living Daylights grossed $191.2 million worldwide, and received mixed reviews from critics.
+The Living Daylights was produced by Albert R. Broccoli, his stepson Michael G. Wilson, and co-produced by his daughter, Barbara Broccoli.
+It grossed $191.2 million worldwide and was followed by Licence to Kill in 1989.

 Plot

+James Bond, alongside fellow MI6 agents 004 and 002, participates in a training exercise in Gibraltar.
+During the exercise, an assassin kills 004 and several British military personnel.
+Bond manages to chase down the assassin, who dies after a vehicle chase.

-James Bond is assigned to help KGB General Georgi Koskov defect, covering his escape from a concert hall in Bratislava, Czechoslovakia.
-During the mission, Bond notices that a KGB sniper is a female cellist from the orchestra.
-Disobeying his orders to kill the sniper, he shoots the rifle from her hands, then uses the Trans-Siberian Pipeline to smuggle Koskov across the border to the West.
+Some time later, Bond is assigned to help KGB General Georgi Koskov defect to the West, acting as a counter-sniper covering his escape from a concert hall in Bratislava, Czechoslovakia.
+During the mission, Bond notices that the KGB sniper assigned to "protect" Koskov is a female cellist from the orchestra.
+Disobeying his orders to kill the sniper, he shoots the rifle from the cellist, then uses the Trans-Siberian Pipeline to smuggle Koskov across the border to the West.

-In his post-defection debriefing, Koskov informs MI6 that the KGB's old policy of "Smiert Spionam", meaning "Death to Spies", has been revived by General Leonid Pushkin, the new head of the KGB.
-Koskov is later abducted from the Bladen estate safe-house and assumed to have been taken back to Moscow.
-Bond is directed to track down Pushkin in Tangier and kill him, to forestall further killings of agents and escalation of tensions between the Soviet Union and the West.
-Bond agrees to carry out the mission when he learns that the assassin who killed 004 in Gibraltar (as depicted in the pre-title sequence) left a note bearing the same message, "Smiert Spionam".
+In his post-defection debriefing, Koskov informs MI6 that the KGB's old policy of "Smert Shpionam", meaning "Death to Spies", has been reactivated by General Leonid Pushkin, the new head of the KGB.
+Koskov is later abducted from the Blayden estate safe-house and is assumed to have been taken back to Moscow.
+Bond is ordered to track down Pushkin in Tangier and kill him, to stop further killings of agents and escalation of tensions between the Soviet Union and the West.
+Bond agrees to carry out the mission when he learns that the assassin who killed 004 left a note reading "Smiert Spionam".

 Bond returns to Bratislava to track down the cellist, Kara Milovy.
-He finds out that Koskov's entire defection was staged, and that Kara is actually Koskov's girlfriend.
+He finds out that Koskov's defection was faked, and that Kara is actually Koskov's girlfriend.
 Bond convinces Kara that he is a friend of Koskov's and persuades her to accompany him to Vienna, supposedly to be reunited with him.
-They escape Bratislava while being pursued by the KGB, crossing over the border into Austria.
-Meanwhile, Pushkin meets with an arms dealer, Brad Whitaker, in Tangier, informing him that the KGB is cancelling an arms deal previously arranged between Koskov and Whitaker.
+They escape Bratislava while being pursued by the KGB and Slovak police, crossing over the border into Austria.
+Meanwhile, Pushkin meets with arms dealer Brad Whitaker in Tangier, informing him that the KGB is cancelling an arms deal previously arranged between Koskov and Whitaker.